GabyTrifan/Grigore-School/README.md

 # On this page...

-You can find some of my best projects made till now
+You can find some simple scripts made at the school

 ### Prerequisites